 The CCDP certification (Cisco Certified Design Profession) is Cisco's Professional-level certification designed to reflect advanced knowledge of, and experience in, network design.
 A CCDP certified individual should be able to design routed and switched networks involving LAN, WAN, and dial access services, applying modular design practices and making sure the whole solution responds optimally to the business and technical needs of the client.

 In order to take the CCDP certification a candidate must first pass the Associate-level CCDA and CCNA certifications.
-Once the prerequisites have been met then the candidate must pass up to three CCDP exams.
+Once the prerequisites have been cleared then the candidate must pass up to three CCDP exams.

 The exams are as follows: